jergagon1/jergagon1.github.io/_posts/2015-01-25-active-record.markdown

 In the model-view-controller (MVC) web application framework Ruby on Rails, the "model" is responsible for rules, logic and data management.
 Active Record is the "model" in that relationship.

-More specifically, Active Record is the mechanism of linking an object-oriented class to a relationsional database table.
+More specifically, Active Record is the mechanism of linking an object-oriented class to a relational database table.
 The class wraps the database table so that when a class instance is created, a linked row is created in the database table.
 Due to this relationship, it is known as a framework for Object Relational Mapping (ORM).

 Active record allows you to use the features of class-based object-oriented programming to streamline database information management.
 You can use OOP features like inheritance to create logical hierarchies in your database.

 Also, you can use the object-oriented language to create and update data to minimize SQL programming.

-I look forward to learning more about these interrelated systems as my bootcamp education continues.